-The members of the Nominating, Compensation, and Governance Committee are Maura Lendon (Chair), Dale Peniuk, and Andres Recalde, all of whom are considered independent directors for the purposes of NI 52-110.
-The purpose of the Nominating, Compensation, and Governance Committee is to assist the Board in discharging its responsibilities with respect to: identifying individuals qualified to become new board members; setting director and senior executive compensation; and assessing and making recommendations to the Board regarding certain compensation related and governance matters as delegated by the Board.
+As of Record Date, the members of the Nominating, Compensation, and Governance Committee are Maura Lendon (Chair), Dale Peniuk, and Andres Recalde, all of whom are considered independent directors for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
+The purpose of the Nominating, Compensation, and Governance Committee is to assist the Board in discharging its responsibilities with respect to: identifying individuals qualified to become new Board members; setting director and senior executive compensation; and assessing and making recommendations to the Board regarding certain compensation related and governance matters as delegated by the Board.
 The Board has adopted a written charter setting forth such purpose.

-For additional details regarding the relevant education and experience of each member of the Nominating, Compensation, and Governance Committee, including the direct experience that is relevant to each committee member's responsibilities, see "Particulars of Matters to be Acted Upon - Election of Directors - Biographies".
+For additional details regarding the relevant education and experience of each member of the Nominating, Compensation, and Governance Committee, including the direct experience that is relevant to each committee member's responsibilities, see "Particulars of Matters to be Acted Upon - Election of Directors - Biographies."
 For information regarding the steps taken to determine compensation for the directors and the executive officers, see "Statement of Executive Compensation" herein.